zama-ai/concrete-ml/docs/guides/hybrid-models.md

 ## Client Side

-To develop a client application that deploys a model with hybrid deployment, follow a process similar to on-premise deployment.
-The model is loaded normally with PyTorch, but you need to specify the remote endpoint and the model parts to be executed remotely.
+You can develop a client application that deploys a model with hybrid deployment in a very similar manner to on-premise deployment: Use PyTorch to load the model normally, but specify the remote endpoint and the part of the model to be executed remotely.

 <!--pytest-codeblocks:skip-->